Enriching lives through arts and heritage education since 2005

-CAHEP’s In-school Program is its signature arts education programming.
-For 15+ years, CAHEP has brought professional artists and cultural programmers into classrooms across the City of Thunder Bay.
+CAHEP’s In-school Program is its signature arts education work.
+For 15+ years, CAHEP has brought professional artists and cultural experts into classrooms across the City of Thunder Bay.
 The projects we do in our In-school Program are deeply impactful and remembered fondly for years to come.

 Professional Development (PD)

 CAHEP supports artists financially and by providing training sessions, public lectures, and artists’ gatherings.

 showing love of cahep